vastevenson/flask-on-lambda-free/README.md

 This project demonstrates how to deploy a Flask application on AWS Lambda using Python 3.12 on ARM64 architecture with custom Lambda layers.

+## Why WSGI is Needed

+Flask applications are built using the WSGI (Web Server Gateway Interface) standard, which is designed for traditional web servers.
+However, AWS Lambda operates on an event-driven model that doesn't natively understand WSGI requests.

+The `serverless-wsgi` library acts as a bridge between Lambda's event format and Flask's WSGI interface.
+It:
+- Converts Lambda API Gateway events into WSGI-compatible requests
+- Handles the response formatting back to Lambda's expected format
+- Manages the Flask application lifecycle within Lambda's stateless environment

+This allows you to run standard Flask applications on Lambda without rewriting your code for the serverless architecture.

 ## AWS Free Tier Limits

 When deploying this Flask application on AWS Lambda, be aware of the following free tier limits: